nixworks/public/news/2009/09/24/index.md

 ##### euro
 ### [ A painting worth up to 3 million euros by surrealist artist Rene Magritte is stolen by thieves at a museum in Brussels. ](/news/2009/09/24/a-painting-worth-up-to-3-million-euros-by-surrealist-artist-rena-c-magritte-is-stolen-by-thieves-at-a-museum-in-brussels.md)
-_Context: Brussels, Rene Magritte, surrealist, euro_
+_Context: euro, Brussels, Rene Magritte, surrealist_

 ##### Burma
 ### [ Detained Burmese National League for Democracy leader Aung San Suu Kyi welcomes a new United States policy shift which would engage with the Burmese military government. ](/news/2009/09/24/detained-burmese-national-league-for-democracy-leader-aung-san-suu-kyi-welcomes-a-new-united-states-policy-shift-which-would-engage-with-th.md)
-_Context: State Peace and Development Council, National League for Democracy, Burma, United States, Aung San Suu Kyi_
+_Context: Aung San Suu Kyi, Burma, National League for Democracy, State Peace and Development Council, United States_

 ##### Taiwan
 ### [ A court in Taiwan rejects former President Chen Shui-bian's appeal to be released on bail. ](/news/2009/09/24/a-court-in-taiwan-rejects-former-president-chen-shui-bian-s-appeal-to-be-released-on-bail.md)
-_Context: Chen Shui-bian, President of Taiwan, Taiwan_
+_Context: Chen Shui-bian, Taiwan, President of Taiwan_

 ##### Tanzania Albino Society
 ### [ The Tanzania Albino Society (Tas) calls for the men found guilty of killing an albino boy in Tanzania to be hanged publicly as a warning to others. ](/news/2009/09/24/the-tanzania-albino-society-tas-calls-for-the-men-found-guilty-of-killing-an-albino-boy-in-tanzania-to-be-hanged-publicly-as-a-warning-to.md)
-_Context: men found guilty of killing an albino boy, Tanzania Albino Society, Tanzania_
+_Context: Tanzania, men found guilty of killing an albino boy, Tanzania Albino Society_

 ##### Bobby Cox
 ### [ Bobby Cox, manager of the professional baseball team Atlanta Braves, announces he will retire at the end of the 2010 season. ](/news/2009/09/24/bobby-cox-manager-of-the-professional-baseball-team-atlanta-braves-announces-he-will-retire-at-the-end-of-the-2010-season.md)
-_Context: baseball, Bobby Cox, Braves_
+_Context: baseball, Braves, Bobby Cox_

 ##### Massachusetts governor
 ### [ Governor Deval Patrick of Massachusetts chooses former Democratic National Committee chairman Paul G. Kirk, Jr. to replace former Senator Teddy Kennedy on a temporary basis, until elections can be held to choose a permanent replacement to fill the remainder of Kennedy's term. ](/news/2009/09/24/governor-deval-patrick-of-massachusetts-chooses-former-democratic-national-committee-chairman-paul-g-kirk-jr-to-replace-former-senator-t.md)
-_Context: Paul G. Kirk, Jr., Democratic National Committee, Massachusetts, Massachusetts governor, Deval Patrick, United States Senate, Teddy Kennedy_
+_Context: Paul G. Kirk, Jr., United States Senate, Democratic National Committee, Teddy Kennedy, Massachusetts governor, Deval Patrick, Massachusetts_

 ##### Pittsburgh
 ### [ Leaders of the world converge on Pittsburgh, Pennsylvania for the opening of the G-20 Summit. ](/news/2009/09/24/leaders-of-the-world-converge-on-pittsburgh-pennsylvania-for-the-opening-of-the-g-20-summit.md)